alefore/weblog/zettelkasten.md

 ##### Links Distribution

-The following is a histogram (with no bucketing) of the number of links in each
+This is the distribution of the number of links over all notes:
-note:

 ![images/011.svg](images/011.svg)

 Most notes at least have a link to a "parent" node, but a reasonably large number have at list two links.
-The ones with 0 links are probably very early notes before I automated the creation of new notes (ensuring that I almost always insert cross-reference the note with a parent note).
+The ones with 0 links are probably very early notes before I automated the creation of new notes; this automation defaults to cross-referencing the note with a parent note.

 ##### Most Referenced Notes